zonemaster/zonemaster-backend/docs/Architecture.md

 >
 > TODO: Describe in which order *test* are processed.
 >
-> TODO: Describe how concurrency, parallelism and synchronization works within a single *Worker*.
+> TODO: Describe how concurrency, parallelism and synchronization works within a single *Test Agent*.
 >
-> TODO: Describe how synchronization works among parallel *Workers*.
+> TODO: Describe how synchronization works among parallel *Test Agents*.
 >